jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 ## Baha'i Views on Spirituality

-With this background complete, we are now able to examine what spirituality may mean within the Baha'i Faith.
+With this background complete, we are now able to examine what "spirituality" may mean within the Baha'i Faith.

-A study of spirituality, as defined in the Baha'i Faith, makes very clear that far from being the purview of personal beliefs and "wooooo" (as materialists might put it), spiritual things are items of significance to society that have a "shared reality" (that is, are not entirely person) and can and should be studied.
+A study of spirituality, as defined in the Baha'i Faith, makes very clear that far from being the purview of personal beliefs and "wooooo" (as materialists might put it), spiritual things are items of significance to society that have a "shared reality" (that is, are not entirely personal) and can and should be studied.
 To understand that fact though, it is necessary to understand what spirituality refers to in the Baha'i writings themselves.